 Marika Paz is a self-taught artist spending her days in Portland, OR.
 Her style is at once timeless, dreamy, and expressive of her inner secrets.
 Her personal interests include woodland creatures, folklores and fairytales, watercolors and ink, old books and vintage doohickeys, tea, coffee and cozy places while listening to the rain.

 Helen Mask Greer is a Portland Oregon Based Illustrator.
 She graduated from Savannah College of Art and Design with her B.F.A. in Illustration in 2012.
 She has worked as a Tshirt designer for the past 5 and a half years and works as a freelance Illustrator.
 She grew up in Stowe, VT, snowboarding, mountain biking, and hiking with her amazing family.

 Her goal is to create work that can be used both commercially and personally, that has a strong sense of line, decorative details, and that can work on a variety of different products.

-“Summoned” by Helen Mask-Greer
+“Little Owl” by Helen Mask-Greer

 Isaac Fletcher Weiss hails from the countryside near the California High Sierra.
 His work is grounded in classic observational drawing and sculpture and explores contemporary methods and media.
 He received his BFA from Long Beach State University 2009 and his MFA from Portland State University 2014.
 His work has been shown nationally in California, Oregon, Washington, New York and Illinois.

-“Terrain” by Isaac Fletcher-Weiss
+“Teatro Massimo” by Isaac Fletcher-Weiss